Art of Myanmar: British Burma

 Burmese European-style painting reached its heights in the early twentieth century from the opening of many art schools and increased travel by Burmese artists to Europe.
 20th century painters like Saya Chone, Saya Myo and Saya Saw, painted watercolours depicting aristocratic life.
 Oil painting also became very popular towards the end of British rule in Burma.
-The founding father of Mynamar's modern art movement, Ba Nyan, was called the greatest name in Burmese modern painting for his oil paintings.
+The founding father of Myanmar's modern art movement, Ba Nyan, was called the greatest name in Burmese modern painting for his oil paintings.

 Mandalay became a site of artistic importance, giving rise to the Mandalay School.
 Artists of the Mandalay School, like Ba Kyi, created a distinctive Burmese neo-traditional style.
 Artists like Bagyi Aung Soe and Kin Maung painted using impressionism, cubism and experimental techniques in combination with Burmese traditional art.

 Independence period

+The 1950s saw the establishment of fine arts schools and active support for the arts.
+Prominent artists like U Ba Nyan and U Ba Zaw exhibited overseas.
 From 1962 to 1988, during the Cold War era, postcolonial Myanmar was isolated from the rest of the world as a way to maintain independence.
+Despite the authoritarian government, propaganda art never reached the levels of similar countries.
+Instead, the focus of exhibitions continued to be either the ten traditional crafts or traditional landscapes and watercolours as prescribed by Western model of art education.

+SLORC Era and censorship

 In 1989, Myanmar began to open international trade and state control was relaxed.
 This allowed Myanmar's artists more opportunities to engage with international artists.
-In 1997, access to the internet allowed a contemporary art community in Myanmar to grow.
-However, government censorship, conflict, economic hardship and isolation have affected Myanmar artists and their art.
-For instance, the government restricted art to religious depictions and expressions of the natural beauty of the nation.

-Government censorship
+Western art became an outlet to criticise the govnerment, leading to a shift towards new mediums and style.
+However, many artists were arrested with their works seized when they were deemed subversive.

 The government of Myanmar banned or confiscated artwork on prohibited subjects censored art exhibitions.
 The prohibited subjects included political criticism, nudity and even the use of certain colours.
 In 1970, censors defaced unapproved artworks with stamps reading "not allowed to show" on the front and back.
 Approved paintings depicted the political leader Ne Win (1910 – 2002), socialism and its agrarian utopia, the purity of Burmese culture and Buddhism.
 Some artists became defiant of the censorship.